Course Outline

 Additional Information

-Reviewer information: Donna M. Hedger, BS HT(ASCP), is currently a sales specialist at MediaLab.
-After graduating from Georgia Southern University with a Bachelor of Science in Biology, she spent 25 years working in the operations of the healthcare laboratory at Northside Gwinnett (formerly Gwinnett Medical Center).
-During her tenure there, she worked in various roles, including phlebotomy, lab assistant, pathology assistant, histology technician and more recently as the manager of the Pathology Laboratory for 18 years.
-She is a certified histology technician.
+Reviewer Information: Donna M. Hedger, BS HT(ASCP), graduated from Georgia Southern University with a Bachelor of Science in Biology and is a certified histology technician.
+She spent 25 years working in the operations of the healthcare laboratory at Northside Gwinnett (formerly Gwinnett Medical Center).
+During her tenure there, she worked in various roles, including phlebotomy, lab assistant, pathology assistant, histology technician, and more recently as the manager of the Pathology Laboratory for 18 years.